Precision Mapping & Rounding Strategies

 """

-Compares two index-aligned series (e.g. an independently re-aggregated
+Compare two index-aligned series (an independently re-aggregated reference

-reference vs. the pipeline's downsampled output, of equal length) to detect
+vs. the pipeline's downsampled output, equal length) to detect drift.

 """